Black Dog Game Factory: Publication history

 White Wolf Publishing published Vampire: The Masquerade in 1991, the first in a series of horror role-playing games titled World of Darkness.
 In 1994, Dirt Merchant Games published the satirical RPG HoL that used several adult themes like sex and drugs.
 White Wolf Publishing was interested in republishing HoL, but they were concerned it might damage the company's reputation as a publisher of entertainment intended for young adults.
-For that reason, White Wolf created an imprint, Black Dog Game Factory, lifting the name from a company mentioned in Werewolf: The Apocalypse (1991).
+For that reason, White Wolf created the Black Dog Game Factory imprint, lifting the name from a company mentioned in Werewolf: The Apocalypse (1991).

 White Wolf also used the Black Dog imprint to release more adult-themed supplements for Vampire, Werewolf, Mage, and Wraith in 1995.
 After that initial flurry of activity, output from Black Dog decreased to an average of two books a year.
 As game historian Shannon Appelcline noted in 2014's Designers & Dragons, "In many ways, these Black Dog books represented a return to form for White Wolf.
 They offered up new ways to present innovative material, just as Vampire had been cutting edge back when it appeared on the gaming scene in 1991.
 Some of that innovation was noticed.
 Charnel Houses of Europe: The Shoah (1997) — which adapted the Holocaust for Wraith — and the four-volume, award-winning Giovanni Chronicles (1995–1999) — which traced a family from the 1400s to the modern day — both earned attention and acclaim for White Wolf."

 The constant friction between pushing the envelope and damaging White Wolf's reputation eventually led to the end of Black Dog.
 Appelcline explained that "Despite that critical acclaim, Black Dog's smaller audience and the chance that it could still damage the reputation of White Wolf with its more intense and grittier subject matter eventually spelled the end for the imprint.
 Like Streetfighter, Black Dog was another attempt to break new ground in the late '90s that ultimately went nowhere."
 The last publication produced under the Black Dog name was in 2002.